 Crack six eggs into a bowl and beat well.
 You’ll want to use more than just a fork to really get them broken up well.

-Place fruit leather sheet onto dehydrator rack and carefully pour eggs into it.
+Place a fruit leather sheet onto your dehydrator rack and carefully pour the scrambled eggs into it.

 They’ll look like this when they’re done.
 Not pretty, but perfectly dehydrated!